pdgilbert/SensorProject_th8/README.md

  - It would be nice to allow for software reset so individual sensors can be reset without a power cycle.
  - Syncronous (blocking) is necessary (at the moment because of rtic difficulties) but the feature of getting both sync and async from the same crate is nice.
- - Prefer a release version rather than just github.
+ - Prefer a release version rather than just a repo version.

 For additional notes see
 https://github.com/pdgilbert/rust-integration-testing/examples/misc-i2c-drivers/i2c-sensor-notes.txt